BigelowLab/cs2018/README.md

-# Bigelow Computer Science Intern 2018
+# Bigelow Computer Science Intern 2019

-## Applications due November 12th!
+## Applications due March 1!

 ## Overview
 Bigelow Laboratory for Ocean Sciences, located in East Boothbay, Maine, seeks a summer intern with a strong background (coursework, experience, etc.) in computer science, interested in applying their skills to real-world, science-related problems.